Cycling Climbs of Yorkshire: A Road Cyclist's Guide (review)

 - Despite the first two volumes having the climbs numbered from 1 to 200, 'Cycling Climbs of Yorkshire' does not employ any sort of numbering system, and has no index for ease of use.

 - As in previous editions no cyclists appear in the photographs of the hills.
 I'd prefer it if they did, at least occasionally and to give some sort of perspective, but I can understand why for the sake of consistency none is included.

 - Simon Warren's definition of 'East Yorkshire', in order to separate the areas of Yorkshire in to four convenient sections of his book, lumps the likes of North Yorkshire climbs Caper Hill and Rosedale Chimney in to this handy geographical construct, but may well upset some purists.
 The reasoning is given as part of the introduction, but I would have thought 'Moors & Wolds', 'Dales & Surroundings', oh... maybe not.
 It just doesn't sit right.
 Never mind.

 - There are only 75 climbs!
 Surely there are 100 challenging climbs in Yorkshire.
 To some extent we're back to arguments that came about after the publication of the first book, but could it be that other books in the regional guides cannot support that number of worthy climbs?
 I don't know.
-Anyway, you've got this far – just buy the book if you haven't already and have done with it.
+Anyway, the book is highly recommended.